gieseladev/wampli/README.md

-# wampli
+# WAMPli

-A command line interface for the WAMP interface
+A command line interface for the WAMP protocol.